Hsin-Hung/MPC-framework/README.md

 ## 3. Scope and Features of the Project

 - Remove dependencies on MPI
-    - Replace MPI init with a sockets init function
+    - Replace MPI init with a TCP init function
+       - Calls on TCPConnect and TCPAccept functions where sockets between parties are established
     - Establish TCP connections between parties involved and orchestration mechanism
     - Asynchronous Communication
        - TCP is intrinsically asynchronous
     - Maintain proper function of all other aspects of current Secrecy framework
+       - Utilized binary equality and group by join experiments to verify proper implementation

 - Orchestration
     - Implement way to orchestrate party IP addresses for TCP
     - Master Orchestrator: spawns processes/waits for parties to contact it to pass IP addresses to other parties
+    - Creates a text file that is passed to all parties that are used in TCP_Init

 - TCP
     - Network communication protocol that uses IP addresses and port number for routing